Sihellman/hr-vue/README.md

 # hr
 This a human resource application to manage a database of employees, jobs, and competencies, with an API.
 #
+I have not yet developed the CSS and pagination.
+#
 The folder to_be_put_in_htdocs contains the API, the schema, and the htaccess to be put in the htdocs folder of XAMPP.
 #
 The src/views contains the webpages I made.
-I'm still working on the CSS and on pagination.

 ## Project setup
 ```